 If you’re not sure how hospice might work for you, Medicare offers a one-time only hospice consultation.
 You can meet with a hospice medical director or hospice doctor to discuss your care options and treatment needs.
 You don’t have to choose hospice care if you use this consultation service.

 In 1986, laws were passed to allow states to develop coverage for hospice programs.
 Most states have a Medicaid hospice benefit, which is patterned after the Medicare hospice benefit.
 See more information on Medicaid in the section “Health Care Coverage.”

 Most private insurance companies include hospice care as a benefit.
 Be sure to ask about your insurance coverage, not only for hospice, but also for home care.

-If insurance coverage is not available or is not enough to cover all costs, the patient and the family can hire hospice providers and pay for services out of pocket.
+If insurance coverage is not available or it doesn’t cover all the costs, the patient and family can hire hospice providers and pay for services out of pocket.
 Some hospices are able to provide services without charge if a patient has limited or no financial resources.